-Example 15.4.2.
-Michael is test driving a vehicle counterclockwise around a desert test track which is circular of radius 1 kilometer.
-He starts at the location pictured, traveling 0.025 $\frac{rad}{sec}$ .
+Example 17.4.2.
+Michael is test driving a vehicle counter-clockwise around a desert test track which is circular of radius 1 kilometer.
+He starts at the location pictured, traveling $0.025 \frac{\text{rad}}{\text{sec}}$.
 Impose coordinates as pictured.
 Where is Michael located (in xy-coordinates) after 18 seconds?

 Solution.
 Let M(t) be the point on the circle of motion representing Michael's location after t seconds and $\theta(t)$ the angle swept out the by Michael after t seconds.
-Since we are given the angular speed, we get starts here
+Since we are given the angular speed, we get tion.